PelleJuul/pelles-own-prompt/readme.md

 # Pelles own Prompt

-This is the repository for my very on zsh prompt.
-The prompt designed with simplicity and utility in mind, without all the bells and whistles found in other prompts, so you can write your commands without unnecessary disturbances.
+A zsh terminal prompt designed with simplicity and utility in mind, without all the bells and whistles found in other prompts, so you can write your commands without unnecessary disturbances.

 The prompt features
 ```
     ↓ Two dashes to make it easy to identify lines with commands.
-       ↓ The top two directories of the current path so you can see where
+       ↓ The top two directories of the current path, so you can see where
          you're at.
-              ↓ A minimal non-fancy prompt symbol.
+              ↓ A minimal, non-fancy prompt symbol.
     -- ~/code >

-    The leading dash and prompt symbold are colored red if the previous
+    The leading dash and prompt symbol will be colored red if the previous
     command failed.
 ```